 What is The Best Time of Year To Move in Leeds?

-If you’re wondering when the best time to move in Leeds is, then don’t worry, we’ve got you covered.
-The most popular time of year to move house is August.
+The most popular time of year to move house in Leeds is August.
 With the warmer weather, longer days and school holidays to take advantage of, it’s no surprise that 12.76% of house move occurred during this month.

 August is also the most favoured month to move across the whole of the UK.
-Why not take advantage of the brighter and longer days and find a trusted removal company with Compare My Move to get you to your new home during the Summer months?
+A further 12% of Leeds users chose to book their removal company in July, taking advantage of the brighter and longer days to make their move easier.

-The Winter months of January and December are Leeds’ least favourite months to move, which is unsurprising with the darker days, colder weather and Christmas right around the corner.
-April is also an unpopular month to move, perhaps due to exam season beginning amongst the local schools - no one wants to be disrupted during their revision time.
+The Winter months of January and December are unpopular months to move in Leeds, which is unsurprising with the darker days, colder weather and Christmas right around the corner.
+April is also an unpopular month for a move, perhaps due to exam season beginning amongst the local schools - no one wants to be disrupted during their revision time.